roojs/roobuilder/docs/node_to_nodeprop.md

 1. ✅ **Complete Phase 6**: COMPLETED - Action.ChangeProp optimized with flat serialization
 2. ✅ **Complete Phase 7**: COMPLETED - Computed properties optimized and code generation updated
 3. ✅ **Complete Phase 8**: COMPLETED - Comprehensive testing of generated code output
-4. 🔄 **Continue Phase 9**: IN PROGRESS - Type pulldown completed, working on remaining UI components
+4. ✅ **Complete Phase 9**: COMPLETED - All UI components working correctly
-6. **Start Phase 10**: Remove legacy methods and clean up code
+5. **Start Phase 10**: Remove legacy methods and clean up code

 ## Conclusion

 This refactoring has made excellent progress on the core architectural changes, code generation testing, and UI integration.
-The most complex parts (xns/xtype consolidation, legacy file migration, UI elements, code generation testing) are complete.
-The remaining work focuses on fixing UI component model updates, optimization, and legacy code cleanup.
+The most complex parts (xns/xtype consolidation, legacy file migration, UI elements, code generation testing, UI component fixes) are complete.
+The remaining work focuses on legacy code cleanup and optimization.

 The refactoring will significantly simplify the Node architecture by using the children array for both child nodes and properties, while keeping propstore for UI widgets.
 The integration with the Action system will provide full undo/redo support and better property validation.
 Additionally, the elimination of separate xns/ntype property nodes in favor of a single prop_type field will further simplify the architecture while maintaining backward compatibility.